chen-mao/docker-toolkit/DEVELOPMENT.md

 * `nvidia-docker`
 are included as submodules in the `third_party` folder.

-The `nvidia-container-toolkit` resides in this repo directly.
+The `xdxct-container-toolkit` resides in this repo directly.

 ## Building